opensearch-project/opensearch-py/guides/json.md

 # Making Raw JSON REST Requests

 The OpenSearch client implements many high-level REST DSLs that invoke OpenSearch APIs.
 However you may find yourself in a situation that requires you to invoke an API that is not supported by the client.
-Use `client.http.get`, `head` , `put`, `post`, and `delete` in older versions to do so.
+Use `client.http.get`, `head` , `put`, `post`, and `delete` to do so.
 See [samples/json](../samples/json) for a complete working sample.

 ## GET